My Story of Lingering Liver Pain After a NASH Diagnosis

-Before I got my diagnosis of NASH, I experienced itching, pain, and sensitivity on my right side, where the liver is.
 The pain felt as if it were spreading to my left-hand side, all below my rib cage.
-I would describe the pain as a stitch, but the stitch was on steroids and wants to bounce from side to side of my body.
+I would describe the discomfort as a stitch.
+However, this stitch was on steroids and seemed to bounce from side to side across my body.

 Featured Forum